What is the Snape Residency programme?

 If this sounds interesting and you need time for your own development needs, a Snape Residency could be for you.

 What can you expect from a Residency?

-A Residency at Britten Pears Arts is a hugely valuable experience that provides unrivalled opportunity to focus on your own ideas and development.
-Residencies last between 3-7 days, depending on your specific needs.
-We provide an equipped space to work, space to sleep, travel expenses and lunch on site.
+A Snape Residency at Britten Pears Arts is a hugely valuable experience that provides an unrivalled opportunity to focus on your own ideas and development.
+We provide an equipped space to work for 5-6 days, accommodation, travel, and lunch expenses.
 Depending on individual need, other benefits of a Residency might include (but are not limited to):

 - Wellbeing support during your Residency